iifl-logo

 20. AUDITORS

-There are no instances of frauds reported by auditors pursuant to sub-section (12) of Section 143 which are reportable to the Central Government.
+There are no instances of frauds reported by Auditors pursuant to sub-section (12) of Section 143 which are reportable to the Central Government.

 STATUTORY AUDITORS

 M/s.
 S. R. Batliboi & Associates LLP, Chartered Accountants, Bengaluru (FRN 101049W/E300004), were appointed as the Statutory Auditors of the Company for a term of 5 years at the 21st AGM of the Company held on June 19, 2015.
 Based on the recommendations of the Audit Committee, the Board at its meeting held on May 11, 2020, approved the re-appointment of M/s.
-S. R. Batliboi & Associates LLP for a term of 5 years, from the conclusion of the 26th AGM up to the conclusion of the 31st AGM and the said re-appointment was approved by the members at the 26th AGM of the Company.
+S. R. Batliboi & Associates LLP for an another term of 5 years, from the conclusion of the 26th AGM up to the conclusion of the 31st AGM and the said re-appointment was approved by the Members at the 26th AGM of the Company.

 SECRETARIAL AUDITORS

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014, the Company has appointed M/s.
-V Sreedharan & Associates, a firm of Company Secretaries in Practice to undertake the Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
+V Sreedharan & Associates, a firm of Company Secretaries in practice to undertake the Secretarial Audit of the Company.
 The Secretarial Audit Report and the Annual Secretarial Compliance Report are annexed herewith as "Annexure C".

 21. PARTICULARS OF EMPLOYEES

 In terms of the provisions of Section 197(12) of the Companies Act, 2013 and Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, a statement comprising the names of top 10 (ten) employees in terms of remuneration drawn and every person employed throughout or part of the financial year, who were in receipt of remuneration as per the prescribed limit, forms part of Directors Report.
-The above Annexure is not being sent along with this Annual Report to the Members of the Company in line with the provision of Section 136 of the Companies Act, 2013.
-Members who are interested in obtaining these particulars may write to the Company Secretary at investorrelations@subex.com.

-The aforesaid Annexure is also available for inspection by Members on any working day at the Registered Office of the Company up to the date of the Annual General Meeting.
+The above Annexure is not being sent along with this Annual Report to the Members of the Company in line with the provision of Section 136(1) of the Companies Act, 2013.
+Members who are interested in obtaining these particulars may write to the Company Secretary at investorrelations@ subex.com.
+The aforesaid Annexure is available for inspection by Members on any working day at the Registered Office of the Company up to the date of the Annual General Meeting.
 Members seeking to inspect such documents can send an email at investorrelations@subex.com.

 22. BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT